 With summer in full swing, you may find yourself reaching for seasonal, refreshing foods to enjoy in the warm weather.
 But while your cat may not be able to eat some of your favorite summer foods, there are still plenty of options to keep them cool and content.
-If you want to treat your cat to a cool, refreshing snack on a hot day, these ten foods are great choices:
+Here are the 10 best treats to feed cats in hot weather:

 The powerful smell and strong flavor make fish a favorite of many cats.
 Canned salmon or canned tuna can be great ingredients for a fun, refreshing treat on a warm day.